Cello Concerto (Elgar): History

 Elgar is not known to have begun work on the concerto until 1919.
 In 1900 the cellist of the Brodsky Quartet, Carl Fuchs, had obtained the composer's agreement to write something for the cello one day.
 Fuchs and his friend the cellist Paul Grümmer later reminded Elgar of this.
 The composer's biographer Jerrold Northrop Moore speculates that Elgar may have recalled the promise when planning a new concerto in 1919.

 In 1918 Elgar underwent an operation in London to have an infected tonsil removed.
 The night after his return from hospital to his London house he wrote down the melody that would become the first theme of the concerto.
-He and his wife soon retired to their secluded country cottage "Brinkwells" near Fittleworth, Sussex.
+He and Alice, his wife (Lady Elgar), soon retired to their secluded country cottage "Brinkwells" near Fittleworth, Sussex.
 During 1918 Elgar composed three chamber works there (Note: The Violin Sonata in E minor, Op.
 82; the String Quartet in E minor, Op.
 83; and the Piano Quintet in A minor, Op.
 84) which his wife commented were noticeably different in style and character from his previous compositions.
 After their premieres in the spring of 1919, he began realising his idea of a cello concerto.
-The work is dedicated to Sidney Colvin and his wife, friends of Elgar.
+The work is dedicated to Sidney Colvin and his wife, who were his friends.

 The concerto had a disastrous premiere, at the opening concert of the London Symphony Orchestra's 1919–20 season on 27 October 1919.
 Apart from the concerto, which the composer conducted, the rest of the programme was conducted by Albert Coates, who overran his rehearsal time at the expense of Elgar's.
 Lady Elgar wrote, "that brutal selfish ill-mannered bounder ... that brute Coates went on rehearsing."
 The critic of The Observer, Ernest Newman, wrote, "There have been rumours about during the week of inadequate rehearsal.
 Whatever the explanation, the sad fact remains that never, in all probability, has so great an orchestra made so lamentable an exhibition of itself. ...
 The work itself is lovely stuff, very simple – that pregnant simplicity that has come upon Elgar's music in the last couple of years – but with a profound wisdom and beauty underlying its simplicity."
 Elgar attached no blame to his soloist, Felix Salmond, who played for him again later.
 Elgar said that if it had not been for Salmond's diligent work in preparing the piece, he would have withdrawn it from the concert entirely.